masudermann/HaplotypeAnalysis_Visualization/README.md

 Each instance of `cluster_haplotype.py` uses a single thread, so scatter-gather parallelization will save you time in your analysis.

 ## PART 2
-Perform interactive visualizations and analyses of the cluster data in RStudio using the [`visualize_haplotypes.Rmd`](Visualization/blob/main/Haplotype_analysis_scripts/visualize_haplotypes.Rmd) script as a starting point.
+-  Perform interactive visualizations and analyses of the cluster data in RStudio using the [`visualize_haplotypes.Rmd`](Visualization/blob/main/Haplotype_analysis_scripts/visualize_haplotypes.Rmd) script as a starting point.
-Inside the markdown script are useful contrast and plotting functions that will get you started.
+-  Inside the Rmarkdown script are useful contrast and plotting functions that will get you started.
-See the [`visualize_haplotypes.html`] ([https://github.com/cggh/scikit-allel](https://github.com/masudermann/HaplotypeAnalysis_Visualization/blob/main/Haplotype_analysis_scripts/visualize_haplotypes.Rmd) document for completed examples to gain insight into the possibilities of this analysis
+-  Download and view the [`visualize_haplotypes.html`](https://github.com/masudermann/HaplotypeAnalysis_Visualization/blob/main/Example_files/visualize_haplotypes.html) document for completed examples to gain insight into the possibilities of this analysis

 Happy introgression hunting!